-- (ii) actual knowledge of the existence of the underlying holding of a direct financial interest by the intermediary. - 2.4 The firm, each of the firm's key audit partners and each of the firm's directly involved covered persons for any engagement, and any persons closely associated with the firm or any such partner or covered person, shall not: - (a) hold any material financial interest (other than an indirect financial interest held through a diversified collective investment scheme) in, or engage in any transaction in, any financial instrument of any entity relevant to an engagement in the area of activity in which they (or in the case of a person closely associated, the area of activity in which the firm, key audit partner or covered person with whom they are closely associated) are involved relating to engagements; or - (b) hold any financial interest, other than an indirect financial interest held through a diversified collective investment scheme, in: - (i) any entity relevant to an engagement for which they are a directly involved covered person; or - (ii) an entity which is an affiliate of such an entity; or - (iii) any other entity otherwise related to such an entity in circumstances where holding such a financial interest may cause, or may be generally perceived as causing, a conflict of interest: - or, if a person holds such a financial interest, they shall be excluded from any role by virtue of which they would be a covered person for any such engagement. - 2.5 The requirements in paragraphs 2.3 and 2.4 have been established because threats to integrity, objectivity and independence in relation to engagements, where the firm or other persons have direct or indirect financial interests in an entity relevant to an engagement in the circumstances referred to in those paragraphs, are such that it is considered that no safeguards can eliminate them or reduce them to a level where they would not compromise independence, and they are therefore precluded. - 2.6 Except where prohibited in accordance with paragraph 2.4, where a person closely associated with a partner in the firm who is not a covered person for an engagement of the firm, has a financial interest in any entity relevant to the engagement, or in any affiliate of such an entity, as a consequence of: - the compensation arrangements of that person (for example, a share option scheme, where the shares have not vested); or a decision made, or a transaction undertaken, by an entity with whom that person has a contractual business or employment arrangement (for example, a partnership agreement);
+- (b) hold any material financial interest, other than an indirect financial interest held through a diversified collective investment scheme, in or engage in any transaction in any financial instrument of any entity relevant to an engagement in the area of activity23 in which they (or in the case of a person closely associated, the area of activity in which the covered person with whom they are closely associated) are involved relating to engagements. - 2.5 The requirements in paragraphs 2.3 and 2.4 have been established because threats to integrity, objectivity and independence in relation to engagements, where the firm or other persons have direct or indirect financial interests in an entity relevant to an engagement in the circumstances referred to in those paragraphs, are such that it is considered that no safeguards can eliminate them or reduce them to a level where they would not compromise independence, and they are therefore precluded. - 2.6 Except where prohibited by paragraphs 2.3 or 2.4 as a consequence of their own role, where a person closely associated with a partner in the firm who is not a covered person for an engagement of the firm, has a financial interest in any entity relevant to the engagement, or in any affiliate of such an entity, as a consequence of: - the compensation arrangements of that person (for example, a share option scheme, where the shares have not vested); or - a decision made, or a transaction undertaken, by an entity with whom that person has a contractual business or employment arrangement (for example, a partnership agreement);